helldivers2fixes/HellbombScript/README.md

  6. **Paste** into PowerShell.
 Must use ``Ctrl`` + ``V`` (Right-clicking in terminal to paste will cause errors!).
  7. Acknowledge the warning prompt and click **Paste Anyway**
  8. Press ``Enter`` until the program runs, and the menu appears (depending on how you paste you may have to press **Enter** a couple of times)
- 9. Choose a selection using the corresponding letters
+ 9. Choose a selection using the corresponding letters.
+Press ``Enter`` to confirm the selection.
  10. Expect Administrator prompts depending on what you're doing.
 Check to make sure the prompts match what you wanted to do.

 ## Security Info: